oscbyspro/AwesomeNumbersKit/Sources/ANKFullWidthKit/Documentation.docc/Documentation.md

 #### Trivial UInt Collection

 ``ANKFullWidth`` models a `UInt` collection with inline storage.
-The bit widths of its ``ANKFullWidth/High-swift.typealias`` and ``ANKFullWidth/Low-swift.typealias``
-parts must therefore be multiplies of `UInt.bitWidth`.
-This requirement allows you to operate on its words directly.
-While it does conform to the `Collection` protocol, the best way to access these words is by using the following methods — based on custom, endian-sensitive, pointers:
+The bit widths of its ``ANKFullWidth/High-swift.typealias`` and ``ANKFullWidth/Low-swift.typealias`` parts must therefore be multiplies of `UInt.bitWidth`.
+This requirement makes it possible to operate on its words directly.
+While ``ANKFullWidth`` conforms to the `Collection` protocol, the best way to access these words is by using the following methods — based on custom, endian-sensitive, pointers:

 - ``ANKFullWidth/withUnsafeWords(_:)``
 - ``ANKFullWidth/withUnsafeMutableWords(_:)``